hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 .. index:: General procedure

-The definition of polarization for particles in intermediate states is only possible for processes which can be factorized into a production matrix element and decay matrix elements of them.
+The definition of polarization for particles in intermediate states is only possible for processes which can be factorized into a production and decay of them.
-To neglect possible non-resonant processes, for which this factorization is not possible, Sherpa applies an extended narrow-width approximation.
-All intermediate particles are considered as on shell but all spin correlations are preserved.
+To neglect possible not-fully-resonant diagrams (i.e. diagrams where not each final state decay product particle comes from the decay of a resonant intermediate particle), for which this factorization and the definition of polarization for intermediate particles are not possible, Sherpa applies an extended narrow-width approximation.
+All intermediate particles are considered as on-shell but all spin correlations are preserved.
-The production process is specified in the :ref:`Processes` part whereas the possible decays are characterized in the :ref:`Hard decays` section.
+The production part of the process is specified in the :ref:`Processes` part of the run card whereas the possible decays are characterized in the :ref:`Hard decays` section.
-Details about :option:`PROCESSES` and :option:`HARD_DECAYS` definition are described in the corresponding chapters of this manual.
-The following example shows :option:`PROCESSES` and :option:`HARD_DECAYS` definition of the same-sign :math:`W^+ W^+`-scattering with the W decaying to electrons or muons.
+Details about :option:`PROCESSES` and :option:`HARD_DECAYS` definition are described in the corresponding sections of this manual.
+The following example shows :option:`PROCESSES` and :option:`HARD_DECAYS` definition of the same-sign :math:`\mathrm{W}^+ \mathrm{W}^+` scattering with the :math:`\mathrm{W}^+` boson decaying to electrons or muons.

 .. code-block:: yaml

    PARTICLE_DATA:
      24:
        Width: 0
+     23:
+       Width: 0

+   WIDTH_SCHEME: Fixed

    HARD_DECAYS:
      Enabled: true
+     Spin_Correlations: 1  # can be omitted (default)
-     Mass_Smearing: 1
+     Mass_Smearing: 1      # can be omitted (default)
      Channels:
       24,12,-11: {Status: 2}
       24,14,-13: {Status: 2}